The McCormick martingale optimal transport: McCormick relaxation

 \begin{remark} In Definition \ref{def:Mc}, the martingale condition is imposed under joint filtration, as the bicausal condition is relaxed and Proposition \ref{prop:joint_indiv} is not applicable in this context. \end{remark} \begin{remark} The total mass of $L$ or $U$ may not be equal to one.
 Both $L$ and $U$ are functions only, rather than probability measures or signed measures.
 Even when $U$ is a measure, the product $\pi (\cdot) U(\cdot)$ is not a measure.
 Specifically, for a set $A = B \cup C$ where $B$ and $C$ are disjoint, $\pi(A) U(A) = [\pi(B) + \pi(C)][U(B) + U(C)] \neq \pi(B)U(B) + \pi(C)U(C)$.
 Furthermore, it is crucial to interpret \eqref{eq:Mc_cau} pointwise in the discrete case, given that the McCormick relaxation is derived pointwise in \eqref{eq:prove_Mc}. \end{remark}

 We focus on addressing the minimization problem associated with the McCormick MOT in \eqref{eq:discrete}, as the maximization problem can be treated similarly:

 In finite and discrete scenarios, the infimum in the primal problem is attained when the set $\cM(\bar{\mu}, \bar{\nu}; L, U)$ is not empty.
-The dual problem is derived through classical finite-dimensional LP and is omitted here.
+The dual problem is derived through classic finite-dimensional LP theory and is omitted here.
+The dual problem also has an optimizer when either the primal or dual optimal value is finite \cite[Proposition 5.2.1]{bertsekas2009convex}.